Jan / 27 / 2026

 Trichotillomania and Body-Focused Repetitive Behaviors

 Trichotillomania is classified as a body-focused repetitive behavior (BFRB).
-These behaviors are not habits or choices — they are complex neurological responses often triggered by stress, emotional regulation challenges, or sensory needs.
+These behaviors are not simple habits or choices — they are complex neurological responses that can be prompted by stress, challenges with emotional regulation, or sensory needs.

 Hair-pulling can: